 Cash flow loans are best suited for companies with excellent credit and a substantial, verifiable cash flow.
 Asset-based loans are better suited to borrowers with a limited cash flow or a bad credit rating.
 The value of the assets must be large enough for the bank or other lender to take a chance on the loan.

 Cash flow loans are typically easy to obtain because there is no collateral required to support the loans.
-This is particularly appropriate for SMEs and MSMEs, and in the aftermath of the epidemic, banks and NBFCs should focus on cash flow-based financing to acquire new clients.
+This is particularly appropriate for SMEs and MSMEs and in the aftermath of the epidemic, banks and NBFCs should focus on cash flow-based financing to acquire new clients.

 Which choice is better for your company?
 The answer to this question is heavily influenced by what you have and what you require.
 The loan you pick should be suited to your company’s unique needs and characteristics.

-Since our inception, we’ve provided over $6 billion in capital to our clients.
+Since our inception, Porter Capital has provided over $6 billion in capital to our clients.
 To learn more about our financing solutions, get in touch with us today!